-Floors including sub-floors Repair category: 3 Notes: There is drops and decay to the entrance vestibule floor.
-Please see the Dampness, Rot and Infestation section.
-There are other sections of loose and uneven flooring throughout the property.
+Floors including sub-floors Repair category: Notes: Sections of flooring are loose/uneven.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.